Dog off-lead area introduced at Trentham

 What has been introduced?

-On a trial basis this area has been designated to exercise dogs off the lead.
+This area has been designated to exercise dogs off the lead.
 This area can be found on the map above or you can download our leaflet.
 This is the ONLY area of the Trentham Estate where permission has been granted for dogs to be exercised off a lead.
 Visitors who do not adhere to these rules in other areas of the estate will be banned from site and will face prosecution.

 Can I take my dog off a lead anywhere else?